JamesCalingo/sportventures/posts/2025-10-05_umasshockey.md

 ---

-### ON DECK

-A slight change of pace, because I'm going to a hockey game today!
-It's not a college game nor is it the NHL, but it's the NHL equivalent of Triple-A baseball...sorta (I'll explain tomorrow).

----

 [^1]: The Mullins Center still has a banner commemorating this however...
 [^2]: Said arena also hosted American International College’s hockey team - a small school and even smaller hockey program that recently left D-I.